awsdocs/elastic-beanstalk-samples/.ebextensions/aws_provided/resource configuration/README.md

-### disk-configure-volume.config
-Configure the volumes used by the instances in your environment.

 ### loadbalancer-accesslogs-existingbucket.config
 Configure the load balancer in your environment to upload access logs to an existing bucket that you have configured to allow ELB write access.